juanfra/gutenberg/docs/how-to-guides/platform/custom-block-editor.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>This is an experiment to discover how easy (or otherwise) it is to create a standalone instance of the Block Editor in the WordPress admin.</p>
+<p class="wp-block-paragraph">This is an experiment to discover how easy (or otherwise) it is to create a standalone instance of the Block Editor in the WordPress admin.</p>
 <!-- /wp:paragraph -->
 ```